 ABOUT QUENTON XAVIER BLACHE

-Quenton Xavier Blache is a cellist and composer based in Los Angeles where he is a senior at the University of Southern California (USC) Thornton School of Music.
-He is a double major in cello performance and music composition, with a minor in Chinese.
-He was born in San Diego, California and currently lives in Wake Forest, North Carolina.
+Quenton Xavier Blache is a cellist and composer based in Los Angeles and a graduate of the University of Southern California (USC) Thornton School of Music.
+He has a bachelor's degree in cello performance and music composition, and a minor in Chinese.
+He is currently attending USC's acclaimed master’s program in screen scoring.
 Quenton has performed in Carnegie Hall, South America, Europe, and Asia as a member of Sphinx Virtuosi, a professional string ensemble of Black and Latinx players, and National Youth Orchestra USA.
 He soloed the Dvorak Concerto with the Peninsula Symphony in February 2022.
 In August 2022, he performed in France as a member of the USC Honors Quartet at the Rencontres franco-américaines de Musique de Chambre Festival in collaboration with musicians from the Paris Conservatory.
-Serving as a cello hand double and background musician actor in the Blumhouse Productions 2020 Amazon Prime movie, Nocturne, allowed him to merge his love of music and film.
+Serving as a cello hand double and background musician actor in the Blumhouse Productions 2020 Amazon Prime movie Nocturne allowed him to merge his love of music and film.
 He is the 2021 winner of the USC Bach Competition, Undergraduate Division, the 2023 winner of the USC Strings Concerto Competition, and will perform Bloch's Schelomo with the Thornton Symphony in October 2023.